DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Kai bite his lips and kicked ground.
 He moved towards knight, who turned his back to him, despite being pushed back by knight's subordinates.

-"Was your dream to become commander by pretending to be man!?
+"Was your dream to become commander by pretending to be a man!?
 That cannot be right?
 You said yourself, that you want to surpass your father, as his daughter.
 Do you not remember even that?"